Spot rust repair and touch-up

 Chicago railing rust repair

 Chicago Metal Works & Fencing handles the railing questions people actually ask when the paint is failing and rust is showing: can this be touched up, does it need to be stripped to bare metal, is the railing still worth saving, and can the bad sections be repaired before repainting?
+Some also want to know if one weak section can be matched instead of replacing the whole railing.
 Balcony railings, porch railings, and front-entry metal railings all fit this kind of work when the condition still supports restoration.

 What we actually handle

-Send one full photo of the railing, a couple close shots of the worst rust, and a note about whether you want touch-up or a more complete repaint.
+Send one full photo of the railing, a couple close shots of the worst rust, your phone number, ZIP code, and a note about whether you want touch-up, repair before repainting, or a more complete strip and repaint path.

 When the damage is still limited, focused repair and touch-up can make more sense than a full strip.